dokan-dev/dokan-dotnet/README.md

 ## Licensing
 Dokan.NET Binding is distributed under a version of the "MIT License", which is a BSD-like license.
-See the 'license.txt' file for details.
+See the 'license.mit.txt' file for details.

 ##Environment
-.NET Framework 2.0 and Dokan library
+Microsoft .NET Framework 4.0 and Dokan library

 ## How to write a file system
-To make a file system, an application needs to implement DokanOperations interface.
-Once implemented, you can invoke DokanNet.DokanMain function to mount a drive.
+To make a file system, an application needs to implement IDokanOperations interface.
+Once implemented, you can invoke Mount function on your driver instance to mount a drive.
 The function blocks until the file system is unmounted.
 Semantics and parameters are just like Dokan library.
 Details are described at 'README.md' file in Dokan library.
 See sample codes under 'sample'